sudo-gao/cyberpatriot_windows/README.md

 ### 5 Remove Prohibited Software

 #### Common Prohibited Software
-Look for and remove these programs:
+Look for and remove these programs (careful, some of these are needed):

 **Hacking Tools:**
 - Wireshark (network analyzer)